DataDog/documentation/content/en/tracing/guide/ingestion_sampling_use_cases.md

 {{< img src="/tracing/guide/ingestion_sampling_use_cases/head_based_sampling_keep.png" alt="Head-based Sampling" style="width:100%;" >}}

-To decide which requests to keep and drop, the Datadog Agent computes automatic sampling rates for each service to apply at the root of the trace.
+To decide which traces to keep and drop, the Datadog Agent automatically computes sampling rates for each service to apply at the trace creation, based on the application traffic.
+- For low-traffic applications, a sampling rate of 100% is applied
+- For high-traffic applications, a lower sampling rate is applied

-You can also configure the sampling rate by service: see keep more traces for specific services
+You can also override Agent sampling rate by configuring the sampling rate by service.
+See how to [keep more traces for specific services](#keep-more-traces-for-some-specific-services--resources-for-better-visibility) for more information.

 #### How to configure head-based sampling ?